zebulon75018/drawOnImageQTWidget/README.md

 ## Features

 - Allows users to load an image onto the widget
-- Provides drawing tools such as pen, brush, shapes, and text
+- Provides drawing tools such as pen, shapes, and text
-- Supports customization of stroke color, stroke width, fill color, and opacity
+- Supports customization of stroke color, stroke width
-- Allows for undo/redo functionality
+- ( TODO )  Allows for undo/redo functionality
-- Supports image zooming and panning
+- ( TODO ) Supports image zooming and panning
 - Provides an easy-to-use interface for drawing on an image

 ## Dependencies